Labirintami/doc/docs/ribbon/image_button.md

 ### Properties

-You can provide the [following properties](ribbon/api/api_imagebutton_properties.md) in the configuration object of an ImageButton.
+You can provide the [following properties](ribbon/api/api_imagebutton_properties.md) in the configuration object of an ImageButton control.

 ## Working with ImageButton